zipped-album/zap/README.md

 * **Why is the bit depth of my tracks reported as "24→16 bits"?**

-  OpenAL does not support bit depths higher than 16, and ZAP will resample to 16 if tracks have higher bit depths.
-This process, however, might lead to quantization noise.
-Please also note that [distribution/listening formats do not benefit from bit depths higher than 16](https://web.archive.org/web/20190103133529/http://people.xiph.org/~xiphmont/demo/neil-young.html).
-I hence suggest to try to obtain properly dithered 16 bit versions whenever possible.
+  If you use OpenAL (default on MacOS; recommended on Linux), ZAP will resample to 16 bits if tracks have higher bit depths than 16, since OpenAL does not support those yet.
+This process should involve dithering with moderate noise shaping (low-shibata) to prevent quantization noise.
+However, since [distribution/listening formats do not benefit from bit depths higher than 16](https://web.archive.org/web/20190103133529/http://people.xiph.org/~xiphmont/demo/neil-young.html), I suggest to obtain properly mastered 16 bit sources whenever possible.

 * **Couldn't ZAP dither when resampling to 16 bits?**